ory/docs/docs/hydra/index.md

 Hydra is available for all popular platforms including Linux, OSX and Windows.
 It ships as a single binary without any additional dependencies.
-For further simplicity, it is available as a
+For further simplicity, it's available as a
 [Docker Image](https://hub.docker.com/r/oryd/hydra/).

 Hydra also provides a developer-friendly CLI.